ibm-cloud-docs/vmwaresolutions/index.md

 | [F5 BIG-IP®](/docs/vmwaresolutions?topic=vmwaresolutions-f5_considerations) | This service provides intelligent L4-L7 load balancing and traffic management services at a local and global scale, robust network and web application firewall protection, and secure and federated application access. |
 | [KMIP™ for VMware](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations) | This service provides a highly available service to manage encryption keys that are used by VMware in {{site.data.keyword.cloud_notm}}.
 By using the runtime capability, you can manage encryption keys and to maintain the associations between the client credentials and the encryption keys. |
 | [Juniper® vSRX](/docs/vmwaresolutions?topic=vmwaresolutions-juniper-overview) | This service provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
 Within a VMware infrastructure, vSRX runs as a VM within the VMware vSphere® environment.
 The vSRX provides a complete Next-Generation Firewall (NGFW) solution. |
-{: caption="Table 3.
-Security and compliance services" caption-side="bottom"}
+{: caption="Security and compliance services" caption-side="bottom"}

 #### Data resiliency and migration services
 {: #getting-started-serv-buss-cont}